w3f/polkadot-wiki/docs/learn/learn-teleport.md

 The source then creates an XCM instruction called `ReceiveTeleportedAssets` and puts the amount of assets taken out of circulation and the receiving account as parameters to this instruction.
-It then sends this instruction over to the destination, where it gets processed and new assets gets **put back into circulating supply accordingly**.
+It then sends this instruction over to the destination, where it gets processed and new assets get **put back into circulating supply accordingly**.

 ### Deposit Asset